MilosRasic98/OpenHRStrap/README.md

 ![comp2](https://github.com/MilosRasic98/OpenHRStrap/blob/main/Pictures/Strava%20Data/Fig5_Strava_BadSegmentpng.png)

 The current plan for this project is to design a PCB around a new AFE IC and add datalogging capabilities.
 This will greatly increase the troubleshooting with real world testing and tuning the algorithm and hardware so that it is reliabble as an off-the-shelf device while keeping the whole thing completely open-source.

+## Disclaimer

+This project is intended for **educational, experimental, and hobby use only**.
+OpenHRStrap is **not a medical device**, is **not certified**, and must not be used for diagnosis, monitoring of medical conditions, or any health-critical applications.

+All hardware, firmware, and software are provided **“as-is” without warranty**, and the author assumes **no responsibility** for any damages, injuries, or losses resulting from the use of this project.